aurreum/docs/version/3.0.44811/_sources/oracle/oracle.md

 	Synthetic backups have the following requirements:

-	(1) You have the advanced licenses: Oracle synthetic backup and Oracle CDM.
+	(1) You have the advanced licenses: Oracle Synthetic Backup and Oracle Copy Data Management.

 	(2) You have configured the iSCSI or FC link between the backup server and the host with the agent installed.